pablo-meier/Pablog/posts/2019-08-01-beefs-with-docker.md

 ### Stateful but not

-When you make a change you'd like to keep inside a Docker container, do you know the commands on-hand to persist them?
+When you make a change you'd like to keep inside a Docker container, do you know the commands to persist them for the next time you enter a shell in the container?
 To push them back to the image definition?
 To the registry?
 Does your org have and pay for a gated-off image registry?
 Are all these components observable so you can catch when something gets misconfigured?

-Do you know off-hand how to rebuild from specific layers of a `Dockerfile`?
+Do you know how to rebuild from specific layers of a `Dockerfile`?
 Do you remember which commands, off-hand, will be read as state-changing and trigger a layer rebuild vs. those that don't?